-I don’t want to do that—and I especially don’t want to host 16,777,217 identical copies of the same
+I don’t want to do that—and I especially don’t want to host 16 million identical copies of the same

 Surely there’s a better way?
-Well, there is a better way.
-And in the next post I’ll describe it.
+Well, there is—and in the next post I’ll describe it.

 Some browsers hide the URL path in the address bar by default, but can optionally be configured to show it.
 For example using the desktop version of Safari, the entire URL can be shown using Preferences… → Advanced → Smart Search Field → Show full website address. ↩